Mind and Matter: Introduction

 For want of a better term I will refer to the sense in which the word ``consciousness'' is used in medicine as its ``everyday sense''.
 It is true that the medical literature on the subject can be quite technical.
 However, although medical science has refined the description of states of consciousness, it has done so in a way which remains close to the root meaning.
 A doctor will understand the statement ``the patient is fully conscious'' in almost, if not exactly the same sense that the patient's relatives understand it.
 I take the everyday sense of the word also to include its use in sentences like ``She was conscious of the clock ticking,'' to describe the state of being aware of something.

 The critical comments in this essay are directed, not at consciousness in the everyday sense, but rather at the concept as it is used in, for example, philosophical discussions of the so-called problem of consciousness.
 I will refer to this second sense of the word as the Cartesian sense.
 It is true that nowadays there are not many full-blooded Cartesian dualists left.
 Nevertheless, a more or less attenuated version of the Cartesian soul continues to be prominent in modern philosophical thinking, and it is this which gives rise to the ``problem of consciousness''.
-I think it is clear from context\footnote{In particular, it is clear that Pauli had in mind the so-called privacy of Cartesian consciousness---the property of being undetectable by the outside observer.} that it was Cartesian consciousness that Pauli had in mind when he made the statement quoted at the beginning of this essay.
+It is clear from context\footnote{In particular, it is clear that Pauli had in mind the so-called privacy of Cartesian consciousness---the property of being undetectable by the outside observer.} that it was Cartesian consciousness that Pauli had in mind when he made the statement quoted at the beginning of this essay.

 To see that the everyday and Cartesian senses are different consider the discussion in Chalmers~\cite{Chalmers}.
 Chalmers begins by saying that consciousness is ``intangible'' and consequently hard to define (p.3), which I think is already an indication that what is in question is something different from consciousness in the everyday sense (consider the likely response of a hospital doctor to the proposition that the state of being non-comatose is intangible, and hard to define).
 He then goes on to propose the characterization ``the subjective quality of experience'' (p.4).
 Now the meaning of this will be clear enough to someone who has received a certain kind of education.
 More specifically, it will be clear to someone who has absorbed the basic ideas of the Cartesian philosophy.
 But I believe it would be unintelligible to anyone who has not had the benefit of such an education (probably the majority of English speakers).
-What Chalmers thinks of as the subjective quality of greenness, philosophically unsophisticated people think of simply as greenness, and it would take a lot of work to persuade them that they are missing something important.
-Something that is not taken for granted by the vast majority of speakers cannot be considered to belong to the everyday sense of a word.
-Of course, one might think that the Cartesian concept of consciousness can be seen to be logically contained in everyday assumptions, if one takes the trouble to think the matter through carefully.
-However, it is precisely the point of this paper that it is \emph{not} so contained.